florian-vuillemot/florian-vuillemot.github.io/_posts/2023-12-01-azure-function-python-ml-part-2.markdown

 # Introduction
 The [previous article]({% link _posts/2023-12-03-azure-function-python-ml-part-1.markdown %}) focuses on turning a small machine-learning application into an API and deploying it automatically with GitHub Action.
 With this automation done, it's time to improve the application and allow the deployment of a larger-scale machine-learning model!

-> [Here](https://github.com/florian-vuillemot/az-fct-python-ml/tree/main/part-2) is the code for this article.
+> [Here](https://github.com/florian-vuillemot/az-fct-python-ml/tree/main/part-2) is the code article's code.

 > Feel free to create an issue for comment or improvement [here](https://github.com/florian-vuillemot/florian-vuillemot.github.io).

 # Current status
-The [previous article]({% link _posts/2023-12-03-azure-function-python-ml-part-1.markdown %}) lead to these files:
+The [previous article]({% link _posts/2023-12-03-azure-function-python-ml-part-1.markdown %}) led to these files:
 - [function_app.py](https://github.com/florian-vuillemot/az-fct-python-ml/blob/main/part-1/function_app.py): with the application as an API.
 - [requirements.txt](https://github.com/florian-vuillemot/az-fct-python-ml/blob/main/part-1/requirements.txt): containing the application dependencies.
 - [.github/workflows/main_az-fct-python-ml.yml](https://github.com/florian-vuillemot/az-fct-python-ml/blob/main/part-1/.github/workflows/main_az-fct-python-ml.yml): the GitHub Action workflow.